SBats/velo-toulouse/README.md

 - Get informations avout it (remaining bicyle and stands, distance from your localisation)
 - Add stations to your favorites and manage them

+You can try it on my website :
+<a href="http://simonbats.com/velo-toulouse" title="Velo-toulouse concept app" target="_blank">http://simonbats.com/velo-toulouse</a>

 Feel free to give any feedback or idea about the project, I'd love to push it further !